-Together with the National Cybersecurity Center of Excellence (NCCoE), the National Institute of Standards and Technology (NIST) has released a series of practice guides that focuses on data integrity: the property that data has not been altered in an unauthorized manner.
+Together with the National Cybersecurity Center of Excellence (NCCoE), the National Institute of Standards and Technology (NIST) has released a series of practice guides that focuses on data integrity.
+Data integrity is the property that records have not been altered in an unauthorized manner.
 Tripwire is very proud to have contributed and collaborated with other technology vendors in the development of these practice guides.

 Challenges to Data Integrity